Goulburn, New South Wales, Australia Guide

 Day Trips

-Australia's capital city, Canberra, offers a wealth of cultural and historical attractions.
+Approx. 1 hour by car Australia's capital city, Canberra, offers a wealth of cultural and historical attractions.
 Explore Parliament House, the Australian War Memorial, and the National Gallery of Australia.
-Enjoy the beautiful Lake Burley Griffin, take a stroll through the Australian National Botanic Gardens, or visit Questacon – the National Science and Technology Centre for a fun and interactive experience.
-Canberra provides a fascinating insight into Australian history, politics, and culture.
+Enjoy the beautiful Lake Burley Griffin and the surrounding parklands.
+Canberra provides a fascinating insight into Australian history and governance.

-1 hour 30 minutes by car Canberra
+Approx. 1 hour 15 minutes by car Bundanoon

 Travel Time